ocornut/imgui/README.md

 Yes.
 I have written data browsers, debuggers, profilers and all sort of non-trivial tools with the library.
 In my experience the simplicity of the API is very empowering.
 Your UI runs close to your live data.
 Make the tools always-on and everybody in the team will be inclined to create new tools (as opposed to more "offline" UI toolkits where only a fraction of your team effectively creates tools).

-However note that ImGui is programmer centric and the immediate-mode GUI paradigm might requires a bit of adaptation before you can realize its full potential.
-Many programmers have unfortunately been taught by their environment to make complicated unproductive things.
-Strip yourself out of all those heavy layers and start making lots of useful tools!
+ImGui is very programmer centric and the immediate-mode GUI paradigm might requires a bit of adaptation before you can realize its full potential.
+Many programmers have unfortunately been taught by their environment to make unnecessarily complicated things.
+ImGui is about making things that are simple, efficient and powerful.

 <b>Is ImGui fast?</b>